wavefrontHQ/docs/pages/doc/ui_charts_faq.md

 permalink: ui_charts_faq.html
 summary: Learn chart customization from the experts.
 ---
-Tanzu Observability by Wavefront includes a variety of charts, with many customization options.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) includes a variety of charts, with many customization options.
 [Create and Customize Charts](ui_charts.html) describes most of the things you need to know to get started.
 This page has some special tips and tricks to help you create the user experience you're after.

 {% include note.html content="You must have [Dashboard permission](permissions_overview.html) to save a chart to a dashboard.
 If you do not have permission, the UI menu selections and buttons required to perform the task are not visible." %}